303-297-7729

 Will potential employers discriminate against me for filing bankruptcy?

-It is unlawful for an employer and government agencies to make any eligibility determinations based on the fact that you filed bankruptcy.
+It is unlawful for employers or government agencies to discriminate based on bankruptcy filing.

 Under chapter 13, which property can I keep?